myrrlyn/apocrypha.es/priv/archive/16cbvb.md

 ## 9 - 2 = 7

 Mortality minus Divinity?
-Doesn’t make much sense that way, or the other, as 2 -
+Doesn’t make much sense that way, or the other, as `2 - 9`.
+But if you interpret 9 as “The Missing”, a void, it starts to work.
-9. But if you interpret 9 as "The Missing," a void, it starts to work.
 Removing a void from the Enantiomorph requires a Sword at its Center.

 ## 2 and 9 = 29